The best forensic and pentesting Linux distros make it simple and easy to find weaknesses in your network.

 In terms of pen testing, like all of the other distros in this list, Pentoo too has a categorized list of apps.
 However, unlike some of the other options in this guide, Pentoo’s categorization is a little too broad for our tastes, though they shouldn’t trouble experienced pen testers, which is whom the distro seems to be targeting, in our opinion.

 As per the documentation on the project’s website, Pentoo at present produces three images; beta, daily and stable.
+In theory these are available as both "full" and "core" images.
 However we couldn’t find the stable image in any of the project’s mirrors.
-That said, Pentoo’s beta images worked as advertised.
+That said, Pentoo’s beta images worked as advertised, weighing in at just under 2 GB.

-Pentoo also fairs pretty poorly in the help and support department especially when compared to some of its peers.
+Pentoo also fares pretty poorly in the help and support department especially when compared to some of its peers.
 There’s a small FAQ and the docs section has an introductory video from the lead developer at Defcon 2014, but that’s about all the help you can expect from the project.
+This, along with the fact it's based on Gentoo and not a more common Linux distro like Debian makes it less than ideal for beginners.

 We've also featured: